 10. Lounge in Beitou Hot Springs

-Beitou Hot Spring (also known as Xinbeitou) is located just a 30-minute drive north of Taipei and is a popular place to escape the hustle and bustle of the city.
-Many people just visit for the day, but we would highly recommend spending at least one night at one of the many hot spring hotels that have large, relaxing bathtubs fed by hot spring water.
+Beitou Hot Spring (also known as Xinbeitou) is located just a 30-minute drive north of Taipei.
+It is a popular place to escape the hustle and bustle of the city.
+Many people just visit for the day.
+We would highly recommend spending at least one night at one of the many hot spring hotels that have large, relaxing bathtubs fed by hot spring water.

 Where to Stay in Beitou Hot Spring

 Hotel Royal Beitou